-A student will be notified of a warning about their progress if they fail to meet satisfactory progress in one of their academic courses, or not following the ACE-IT Code of Conduct (listed on page 20) or VCU Code of Conduct.
+A student will be notified of a warning about their progress if they fail to meet satisfactory progress (see pages 10-11 for the ACE-IT Policy for Assessment ) of their academic courses, do not follow the ACE-IT Code of Conduct (listed on page 17), or the VCU Code of Conduct.
 This warning is issued to the student and family through a meeting with the advisors and program director.
 During this meeting, the student, family, and program staff will identify action items and goals for the student to achieve to return to "good standing".
 These goals and action items will be individualized to address what areas the student is not following program standards.